Skip to main content

 Does location tracking work on web?

-OneSignal does not collect GPS coordinates from web browsers.
-To use location-based segments with web push, collect coordinates from the browser’s Geolocation API and store them as tags.
-See Web push latitude and longitude tracking above.
+Not natively.
+OneSignal’s Web SDK does not collect GPS coordinates.
+To use location-based segments for web push, collect coordinates yourself from the browser’s Geolocation API and send them to OneSignal as tags, then build range-filter segments on those tags.
+See Web push latitude and longitude tracking.

 Why is my app not tracking location?